Restoring metrological quantum advantage of measurement precision in noisy scenario: Quantum metrology and frequency estimation protocol

-The integration here is over all measurements.
+It is assumed here that the $\nu$ measurements are independent of each other with the fixed initial conditions.

 An important property of the Fisher Information is its additivity.
-So, for $\nu$ measurements, we have $F^{\nu}(\theta)=\nu F(\theta)$ and inequation~(\ref{ClCramerRao1}) attains the form,
+So, if the measurement is repeated $\nu$ times, then $F^{\nu}(\theta)=\nu F(\theta)$ and inequation~(\ref{ClCramerRao1}) attains the form,

-which is the general form of Cram\'er-Rao bound and is achievable in the asymptotic limit ($\nu \rightarrow \infty $)~\cite{Braunstein,Rafao1}.
+which is the general form of the Cram\'er-Rao bound.

 The Cram\'er-Rao bound depends on the measurement strategy that we choose.
-To make it independent of such a choice, the Fisher information needs to be maximized with respect to all possible measurements in order to get the minimum value for the bound.
+To make it independent of such a choice, the Fisher information needs to be maximized with respect to all possible measurements in order to get the minimum value for the bound, given in terms of the quantum Fisher information $F_Q(\theta)$.
 Therefore, we have